>

 Know Fire Restrictions

 High altitudes are susceptible to wood that burns hot and fast.
 The wet environment can also be very dry in the summer months.
 Know what the fire restrictions are in your camping destination before thinking of starting a fire.
+Fire conditions can change daily, just because you start camping and there is not a fire ban in place does not mean there will not be one issued later in the day.

 Find San Juan National Forest fire restrictions here.